 As long as both parties are represented by attorneys, a final court date is usually not necessary and the parties can get Court approval by signing an “Affidavit” where they give their testimony as to their agreement so the Court can sign off on the final Decree, confident that everyone has made an informed decision.

-If you have questions and need help immediately contact divorce attorney Anthony Moreno here.
+If you have questions about getting a divorce in Kansas City, and need help immediately contact divorce attorney Anthony Moreno here.